 Passwords can be entered in the following sections:

 Passwords are saved in the logfile itself, or in the preference file.
-The saved passwords aren’t human readable, but are not encrypted!
+The saved passwords are not human readable, but they are not encrypted!

 RUMlog can also be used as a SWL logbook.
 It should be noted that the ADIF specification does not provide any special support for SWLs.
 This must be taken into account when exporting and importing ADIF files.
 The input fields are used as follows:

 Printing of QSL labels is supported.
 To do this, the appropriate settings must be made in the QSL print window at the bottom left: